Vijay-Barapatre/Angular-feature/src/app/features/reactive-forms/components/use-case-5/guide.md

 1. **Username Availability**: Async check if username is taken.
 2. **Credit Card Luhn**: Sync validator for card number checksum.
 3. **Password Strength**: Multiple sync checks (uppercase, number, special char).
+4. **🤬 Profanity Filter**: Reject specific words from a list in comments or bios.
+5. **📍 Zip Code Match**: Async check if Zip Code matches the selected State/City (verifying address).
+6. **🎟️ Coupon Code**: Async check to verify if a promo code is valid and active on the backend.
+7. **🆔 Unique ID**: Checking if an Employee ID or SKU already exists in the inventory system.

 ---